 There are several variations, for example you can use caciocavallo instead of ricotta or add capers or anchovies.
 Furthermore, in the Messina area, some traditional recipes hand down the use of baked ricotta instead of the savory one, given that the city's dairy tradition is more linked to that cheese.
 But they all agree on one thing, that is, the type of pasta to use: always and only short pasta.

-The tricks for a perfect pasta alla norma
+The tricks for perfect pasta

-In fact, tradition has it that:
+In fact, tradition dictates that: